 Sandbox Industries creates, invests in and explores new businesses.
 They search for ideas with the potential to change markets, leveraging expertise, resources, and experience to grow successful comapnies through collaboration and knowledge sharing.
 Sandbox represents a new model of business development (one that helps rather than harasses entrepreneurs) and is redefining the way great ideas are generated and transformed into companies.

 TechNexus is the gateway to collaboration for Chicago's technology leaders.
-Established in 2007, the ecosystem began with private investment and community support and in partnership with the Illinois Technology Association (ITA) to serve as a "clubhouse" where ventures grow, and a co-working facility to bring technology professionals together, foster relationships and promote a sense of community in Chicago.
+Established in 2006 as the city's first coworking incubator, the ecosystem began with private investment and community support.
+Using a for-profit model, TechNexus helps its tenants succeed by matching them to corporate partners.
+A partnership with the Illinois Technology Association (ITA) allows the incubator to serve as a "clubhouse" where ventures grow and a co-working facility to bring technology professionals together, foster relationships, and promote a sense of community in Chicago.

-The Rantoul Business Incubator is a new affiliate of EnterpriseWorks, established through the East Central Illinois University Center funded by the US Economic Development Administration.
-The Incubator is located at the former Chanute Air Force Base, provides free space for entrepreneurs.
-RBI will offer entrepreneurial support services including onsite business consulting from the Small Business Development Center as well as access to a team of Parkland and the University of Illinois students that provide a variety of business and marketing services.
-This facility is an affiliate of EnterpriseWorks, the business incubator located within the Research Park.
+The Rantoul Business Incubator is a new affiliate of EnterpriseWorks, the business incubator located within the Research Park.
+The Rantoul Business Incubator was established through the East Central Illinois University Center funded by the US Economic Development Administration.
+The Incubator is located at the former Chanute Air Force Base and provides free space for entrepreneurs.
+RBI will offer entrepreneurial support services including onsite business consulting from the Small Business Development Center and access to a team of Parkland and University of Illinois students who will provide a variety of business and marketing services.

-EIGERlab ties together INNOVATION-COLLABORATION-ENTREPRENEURSHIP into a centrally located, state of the art mixed-use incubator, serving the region with leading edge business and engineering support services.
-The facility and programs assist in the development of a robust and diverse entrepreneurial culture through the collaboration of education, business and government.
-Focused to assist startups, EIGERlab serves as a one-stop resource for entrepreneurs and innovators to lease space at reasonable rates, participate in peer groups, access business services, and utilize design engineering and art-to-part rapid prototyping services.
+EIGERlab ties together innovation, collaboration, and entrepreneurship into a centrally located, state of the art mixed-use incubator, serving the region with leading edge business and engineering support services.
+The facility and programs assist in the development of a robust and diverse entrepreneurial culture through the collaboration of education, business, and government.
+Focused on assisting startups, EIGERlab serves as a one-stop resource for entrepreneurs and innovators to lease space at reasonable rates, participate in peer groups, access business services, and utilize design engineering and art-to-part rapid prototyping services.